manologg/manolo-gnome/README.md

-# debian-gnome
+# manolo-gnome

-Configuration for my current laptop
+Configuration for my current laptop with GNOME

 ## How to run